risawitama/verbose-potato/README.md

-## How do the trees get on the internet?
-They log on.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!